Psychoses 01

 Last modified on Friday, December 29 2006.

-A 27 year-old male yam cleaner is brought by ambulance to the emergency room.
+A 26 year-old male attorney is brought by ambulance to the emergency room.

-He is uncooperative, disheveled, and insists that the Illuminati is trying to kill him.
+He is uncooperative, disheveled, and insists that an evil mastiff is trying to kill him.

-He is accompanied by his son, who states that he was lucid and rational until 9 days ago.
-He has been exhibiting these behaviors fairly consistently since that time.
+He is accompanied by his nephew, who states that he was lucid and rational until 8 months ago.
+He has been exhibiting these behaviors off and on since that time.
+The nephew states that the patient is not always depressed when he is seeing visions of furry gold snow leopards.

 There is no significant past medical or psychiatric history.